Analysis of arbitrary superconducting quantum circuits accompanied by a Python package: SQcircuit: Circuit Description in SQcircuit

 After defining all circuit components, to describe the circuit topology in \code{SQcircuit}, we create an object of \code{Circuit} class by passing a Python dictionary that contains the list of all elements at each edge.
 For the circuit of Fig.\ref{fig:zeroPi}a

 By creating an object of \code{Circuit} class, \code{SQcircuit} systematically finds the set of transformations and bases for diagonalization of the Hamiltonian.
 Before setting the truncation numbers for each mode and diagonalizing the Hamiltonian, we can gain more insight into our circuit by calling the \code{description()} method. \code{SQcircuit} prints out the transformed Hamiltonian Eq.~\ref{eq:transfromedH} and a listing of the modes, whether they are harmonic or charge modes, and the frequency for each harmonic mode as given by Eq.~\ref{eq:angularFreq}.
-Moreover, it shows the external flux distribution over inductive elements $\bm{b}^T_k$ and prefactors in the Josephson junction part of the Hamiltonian $\tilde{\bm{w}}^T_k$, which helps to find the modes decoupled from the nonlinearity of the circuit.
+Moreover, it shows the external flux distribution over inductive elements $\bm{b}^T_k$ and prefactors in the Josephson junction part of the Hamiltonian $\tilde{\bm{w}}^T_k$.
 For example, by executing it on the \code{cr} object:

-The above output shows that the first two modes of the \code{cr} circuit are harmonic modes with the natural frequency of $3.22$ and $0.39$ in the frequency unit of \code{SQcircuit} (which is gigahertz by default), and the third mode is a charge mode.
-From Josephson Junction part of the Hamiltonian, it becomes clear that the prefactor of the second mode is zero for both Josephson junctions, which means that the second mode is decoupled from the other modes.
-Note that the normalized charge offset for third mode $n_{g_3}$ can be changed via \code{set\_charge\_offset()} method as
+The output above indicates that the first mode of the \code{cr} circuit is a harmonic mode with a natural frequency of $3.22$ gigahertz, as indicated by the frequency unit of \code{SQcircuit}.
+The second mode is a charge mode.
+There is a third mode that is not displayed in the Hamiltonian due to \code{SQcircuit} automatically eliminating decoupled modes.
+The normalized charge offset for the second mode ($n_{g_2}$) can be altered through \code{set\_charge\_offset()} method as

 This method is useful for understanding the charge dispersion of the energy spectrum due to random offsets on charge islands~\cite{Koch2007}.

 The main step before diagonalizing the circuit is to set the truncation numbers.
 To do that, we pass a list of truncation numbers for each mode to the \code{set\_trunc\_nums()} method.
 For \code{cr} circuit: